 Behavioral Health Clinic

-The Psychology Department Behavioral Health Clinic (BHC) offers scientifically-validated outpatient therapy to individuals, couples and families at low cost.
-The BHC serves as a training center for graduate students in the Department’s Doctoral Program in Clinical Psychology.
+The Psychology Department Behavioral Health Clinic (BHC) offers scientifically validated outpatient therapy to individuals, couples and families at low cost.
+Our treatment services are designed to provide effective psychological care in a compassionate environment.

-Individual sessions: $25.00
+- Individual appointments: $25.00

-Couple or family sessions: $30.00
+- Couple or family sessions: $35.00

 Psychology Building, Room 210